xprilion/fireshort/README.md

 ## Configuration

-The following confiurations are available:
+The following configurations are available:

 | Parameter | Type | Description |
 |:---------:|:----:|:-----------:|